adrielcafe/hal/README.md

 ### Custom StateObserver

-If needed, you can easily create your custom state observers by implementing the `StateObserver<State>` interface:
+You can easily create your custom state observer by implementing the `StateObserver<State>` interface:

 ```kotlin
 class MyCustomStateObserver<S : HAL.State>(